doYouSpeakFish/KTin/README.md

 val viewModel = MyViewModel(id = "123")
 ```

-# What if I want to set at runtime which non-singleton class to inject?
+# What if I want to inject non-singleton instances of a class at runtime?
-In this case, create a factory that is a singleton for providing instances.
+In this case, create a singleton factory for providing instances.
 For example:
 ```kotlin
 interface MyUseCase {
     companion object {